pentandra/lifepreserver/content/blog/what-is-genealogy/index.markdown

 benefit researchers for many years to come.
 What I have beef with involves the prolific, unsubstantiated family trees that seem to grow on everyone's wall.
-Well, technologically speaking, I think the ladder is on the wrong wall, and engineers at FamilySearch, Ancestry.com, and other wonderful companies have taken this paradigm very far, but it is not solving the problems that so desperately need to be solved.
+Well, technologically speaking, I think the ladder is on the wrong wall, and engineers at FamilySearch, Ancestry.com, and other great companies have taken this paradigm very far, but it is not solving the problems that so desperately need to be solved.
 I think it's time for a fresh look at the thing we call genealogy.

 <!--MORE-->